-At-grade construction is anticipated to occur primarily within the SODO and Chinatown-International District segments.
-Preferred Alternative SODO-1a and Option SODO-1b include construction of the at-grade SODO Station.
+At-grade construction is anticipated to occur primarily within the SODO Segment.
+Preferred Option SODO-1c, Alternative SODO-1a, and Option SODO-1b include construction of the at-grade SODO Station.
 Construction activities may include the following:

 - Shallow Excavations Construction of at-grade guideways would be similar to typical road construction and would involve shallow excavations to construct the subgrade, track, and station platform slabs.
 Equipment used during this process may include haul trucks, loaders, excavators, and backhoes. - Concrete Pours After excavation concrete would be poured to form the station platform slabs and may include concrete mixers, and concrete pumps.